 I’ve developed a program that really works.
 It incorporates the 7 ingredients that lead to long-term recovery: acknowledgement, awareness, targeted interventions, SMART goals, accountability, support, and self-compassion.

-This course the absolute BEST way we know to get you to:
+This group is the absolute BEST way we know to get you to:

 The adults with BFRBs who have completed the online course have reported the following: